Miss Bumbum: Controversies

 In October 2013, according to the International Business Times, models Mari Sousa (25) and Eliana Amaral (24) were accused of paying the equivalent of thousands of US dollars in bribes to the judges of the contest.

-In 2018, two trans women became contestants for Miss Bumbum, the first such women to do so.
+In 2018, two trans women became contestants for Miss Bumbum, the first trans women to do so.
 Several of the other contestants objected to the inclusion of trans women in the contest.
-The 2018 contest was also marred by a losing contestant, Aline Uva, accusing her opposition of having surgically augmented buttocks and causing a ruckus onstage.
+The 2018 contest ended with an onstage fight between contestants when one of them, Aline Uva, accused the winner of having had surgical buttock augmentation.
+The rules of the contest permit the contestants to have had cosmetic surgery on other parts of the body but not the buttocks.

 Similar contests

-Miss Bumbum Brazil has led to the spin-off competitions Miss Bumbum World, the Fitness Angel Show in Japan and one for the FIFA World Cup in soccer.
-Miss Reef, held in Chile and various other South American countries, and Got Ass, held in North America, are similar competitions engaged in judging which women have the best buttocks.
+Miss Bumbum Brazil has led to the spin-off competitions Miss Bumbum World, the Fitness Angel Show in Japan Miss Reef, held in Chile and various other South American countries, and Got Ass, held in North America, are similar competitions engaged in judging which women have the best buttocks.

 Cultural context

 In Brazilian slang, bumbum is a term used for a woman's buttocks, which are considered an important element of physical beauty in Brazilian culture.
 An appreciation of well-shaped and sizeable female buttocks is common and widespread in Brazil and the traditional Brazilian preference is for women to have large round buttocks, the Brazilian ideal being much wider, thicker and shapelier than may often be associated with the European ideal.
+Brazilian music and poetry featured the buttocks throughout the 20th Century.

 In 2014, more than 50,000 buttock implant procedures were performed in Brazil, compared to 19,000 in the United States.
 The popularity of the Miss Bumbum contest in Brazil in 2014 led to online voting for the winner exceeding 2 million votes.
+Miss Bumbum contestants are often praised and admired for their physical fitness and commitment to exercise and dieting.